 Cloud-based electronic wills are an opportunity to improve on the status quo and ensure that more Canadians do proper estate planning.
 It’s up to us in the legal profession to come together and get the details right.

-Patrick is presenting a session on cloud-based wills at LESA’s upcoming Alberta Legal Technology Conference on June 3, 2021.
-Attend this webinar to further discuss the idea of digital, cloud-based wills.
+Patrick presented a session on cloud-based wills at LESA’s Alberta Legal Technology Conference on June 3, 2021.
+Click here for the on-demand program and discuss the idea of digital, cloud-based wills.
 Consider the rules in Canada and abroad and how a digital wills framework needs to address privacy, security, and the data retention needs of testators.